 One perceived advantage of bundling programs is they have the exact supplies approved by teachers.
 In reality, school supplies are fairly universal.
 Has anyone ever failed 8th grade for showing up on the first day of class with 4 highlighters instead of 6?
 No, and for this reason parents should seek the best deals even if they're not for the items precisely listed by the teacher.

 Also, teachers looking to stock up on classroom supplies should look to online retailers like Academic Superstore and the Scholastic Store.
 They both offer highly competitive pricing on in-demand classroom items.

-Thirty-four percent of respondents to our poll indicated their school supply list included a tech item.
-Interestingly, 47% of respondents said they'll be buying back-to-school tech regardless of whether it's on their required list.
-Tablets and e-readers were among the most popular items mentioned, as 31% said they'll be buying one or the other.
+Forty-one percent of respondents to our poll indicated their school supply list included a tech item, which is up significantly from 34 percent in 2014.
+Interestingly, 52 percent of respondents said they'll be buying back-to-school tech regardless of whether it's on their required list.
+Tablets and computers were among the most popular items mentioned, as a robust 60 percent said they'll be buying one or the other.

-Some deals on tablets to keep an eye on:
+Some deals on tablets and laptops to keep an eye on:

 Due to budget gaps, many schools require students to provide supplies to be used by the entire school or classroom, like tissues and printer paper.
 For example, if every student in a given class is required to bring 2 reems of printer paper, a good strategy is to collaborate with three or four other parents and buy in bulk from an office supply store.
 Doing this at Office Depot's online store will also net you free shipping if the order is over $50, which means the more parents in on the collaboration, the better.